EjkHub/axiom-web/index.markdown

 # Welcome!

 Thanks for stopping by.
-This is the homepage of the most famous **MySite**, built with Jekyll + GitHub Pages.
+This is the homepage of the most famous **Axiom**, built with Jekyll + GitHub Pages.

 Here are a few things you can do next: